 Don’t spend the extra money you’re making.

 When you start making more money, it’s very easy to increase your expenses without even realizing it.
 I’m not talking about reinvesting a portion of the money back into your business because that’s necessary in order to continue growing.
-What I’m talking about is those non-business expenses the creep into your life once you start making more money – subscriptions, upgrades, clothes, eating out more, etc.
+What I’m talking about is those non-business expenses that creep into your life once you start making more money – subscriptions, upgrades, clothes, eating out more, etc.

 Don’t get me wrong, it’s okay to enjoy some of the extra money you’re making.
-What’s not okay is going overboard without realizing just because you think you now have money.
+What’s not okay is going overboard without realizing it just because you think you now have money.
 By keeping yourself in check you can keep more money in the bank which you can then use to get ahead on your bills.

 Pay your credit card on the closing date, not the due date.

 This technically won’t get you a month ahead on your bills, but it will give you at least 21 days.
 By using your closing date as your new due date you get three weeks ahead on your credit card bill and you can skyrocket your credit score (of course, this is only if you pay in full).
-It’s a win win.
+It’s a win-win.

-With proper care and planning you can get a month ahead on your bills as a freelancer.
+With proper care and planning, you can get a month ahead on your bills as a freelancer.
 Simply follow some of these tips and you’ll be well on your way to more financial stability.